Partner country of the month: India

 Did you know that ....?

-- India has the highest number of vegetarians in the world at 29%-40%?
-For religious reasons, there are also a wide variety of egg-free/without, completely vegan, etc. Packaged foods are usually marked with green or red dots to make it easier to choose according to your own habits.
+- at 20-40% of the population, India has the highest number of vegetarians in the world?
+Vegetarianism in India is mostly practiced for religious reasons.
+Regional differences exist: The amount of vegetarians is a lot higher in the north west than in the south east of the country.
+There is also a wide variety of diets (egg-free or with eggs, vegan, ...).
+Packaged foods are usually marked with green or red dots to make it easier to choose according to your own lifestyle.

 -

-the number of people who travel by train in India every day is equal to the total population of Australia?
-With more than 7,172 stations, over 23 million passengers daily on 12,617 trains, the Indian railroad system is the largest in Asia.
+the number of people who travel by train in India every day is similar to the total population of Australia?
+With 7,325 stations and 13,198 trains, the Indian railroad system is the largest in Asia.

 -

-the word shampoo comes from a Hindi word ( champu in Sanskrit) and means massage?
-Other words borrowed from Indian languages (sometimes with detours via other languages) in German include veranda, bungalow, jungle, kohl, sugar and punch.
+the word shampoo derives from Hindi champo, meaning massage?
+Other words borrowed from Indian languages (sometimes with detours via other languages) in English include veranda, bungalow, jungle, lacquer, sugar and punch.

 -

 the Taj Mahal resembles a mosque, but is not a mosque at all?
-The modern wonder of the world is a mausoleum, built in 1631 to commemorate the great love of the Grand Mogul Shah Jahan: Mumtaz Mahal.
+This modern wonder of the world is a mausoleum, built in 1631 to commemorate Mumtaz Mahal, the great love of the Grand Mogul Shah Jahan.

 Cooperation with TU Dresden